Guide

 sort_by(-.avg_strength)'Detect single-threaded accounts

-Single-threaded risk is when only one person on your team has a relationship with a key account.
-If that person goes on leave, changes roles, or leaves entirely, you lose the entire relationship.
-Flag these accounts early.
+Single-threaded accounts are those where only one person on your team has a meaningful relationship with an external company.
+According to Gartner’s 2024 research, single-threaded accounts churn at 64% higher rates than multi-threaded ones.
+If that sole contact goes on leave, changes roles, or leaves the company, you lose the entire relationship with no warm fallback.

 # Find accounts where only 1 internal person has communicated